kodzonko/anyaudiobook/README.md

 ## How It Works

-AnyAudiobook parses EPUB files, extracts the text content chapter by chapter, and uses Edge TTS to generate natural-sounding audio files.
+AnyAudiobook parses ebook files, extracts the text content chapter by chapter, and uses Edge TTS to generate natural-sounding audio files.
 The tool intelligently handles chapter titles, removes unnecessary elements like scripts and styles, and processes the content in parallel to speed up conversion.

 ## Usage